 “I agree with you completely.
 The first and only craft brewery in Nigeria, Bature Brewery started with a tiny system in 2016 barely producing 2000-liters a month in Abuja.
-In February 2021, they opened their Lagos brewery with a 10HL brewery and seem to have taken off nicely.”My Nigerian Brewing Friend
+In February 2021, they opened their Lagos brewery with a 10HL brewery and seem to have taken off nicely.”From Oladapo. my Nigerian Brewing Friend

-The small system Bature Brewery used for proof of concept and to win international awards on, is no doubt still being used as their pilot/experimental system.
-So, still provides value even though they’ve moved on to a bigger system.
+As they expanded to the 10HL system.
+I’ve no doubt the small system is still being used as their pilot/experimental system.
+So, still providing value, even though they’ve moved on to the bigger system.

 The Benefits of a Skid-Mounted Brewery